Perry-SC/Perry-SC.github.io/_posts/2018-01-13-Flow-cell-paper.markdown

 Read more [here](https://doi.org/10.1149/2.0641802jes)

 Noyhouzer, T.; Perry, S. C.; Vicente-Luis, A.; Hayes, P.; Mauzeroll, J.; The Best of Both Worlds: Combining Ultramicroelectrode and Flow Cell Technologies; *J. Electrochem.
 Soc.*, **2018**, *165*, H10 - H15

+### Abstract

+A new type of an electrochemical flow cell designed for exchangeable ultramicroelectrodes (UMEs) is presented.
+The cell could be used with up to 8 different UMEs allowing one to use this cell for UME array measurements.
+The cell was characterized using both empirical data and finite element modeling.
+Au and Pt UMEs were used to detect catechol simultaneously, demonstrating the ability of this cell to be used as a sensory platform.
+The electroanalytical response of flow system was validated by direct measurements of H<sub>2</sub>O<sub>2</sub> concentrations.
+Finally, stochastic nanoparticle measurements were successfully performed using the flow system, highlighting the future possibilities of this system for environmental monitoring.